 The drink is enjoyed neat over ice.
 You can find varieties of ouzo made all over the country.
 Each region may follow different recipes and production methods.

 If you want to buy unapologetically Greek souvenirs, consider buying your relatives some ouzo.
-Of course, you can buy ouzo at any supermarket and off license in Greece.
+Of course, you can buy ouzo at any supermarket and off-license in Greece.

-Ouzo sold in little bottles at touristic stores is usually overpriced and not the best quality.
+Ouzo sold in little bottles at tourist stores is usually overpriced and not the best quality.
 For the best of the best, head to Angelo´s ouzo store in Athens´ Plaka district.

-Evil Eye Charms (Mati)
+Evil eye charms (Mati)

 Evil eye charms or ¨mati¨ are sold at most souvenir shops across Greece.
 You can buy various different charms to wear as jewelry, attach to luggage, or hang up in your home.

 The superstition of the ¨evil eye¨ in Greece says that if someone glares at you with a negative intention (for instance, anger, jealousy, etc), they can pass on a curse.
 This curse can result in a variety of negative effects.

 Greece produces 300,000 tons of olive oil every year.
 That is a lot when you consider the size of this little country.